dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 As part of the implementation, you'll need some npm modules to help you extract the raw text from the HTML message body, and for sending to Slack.
 Webtask has the `html-to-text` and `slack_notify` modules built which will help here.

-Here is the code for the completed Webtask, which you can replce your existing task with.
+Here is the code for the completed Webtask, which you can replace your existing task with.

 ```javascript
 //